Epinova/Epinova.InRiverConnector/README.md

 - Optional: `InRiverPimConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
 Defaults to `ImportedResources`.
 - Optional: `InRiverConnector.DegreeOfParallelism` - integer value. sets how many parallel threads the resource imports should run in.
 Defaults to 2.
 Increase number for fast systems with large imports.
 To a certain degree, a higher degree will give a faster import.
 At some point however, the performance gain'll stop, limited by your infrastructure (network traffic or disk IO are the most likely bottlenecks).
-- `InRiverPimConnector.APIKey` - let this contain the same value as you set in the connector configuration (`EPI_APIKEY`)
+- `InRiverConnector.APIKey` - let this contain the same value as you set in the connector configuration (`EPI_APIKEY`)
 - `InRiverConnector.RunICatalogImportHandlers` - `true` or `false`.
 Tells the connector whether or not to run your handlers when receiving messages from the PIM system.

 ## Connector configuration